microsoft/PowerApps-Samples/cds/orgsvc/C#/CleanHistoryQueue/README.md

----
-title: "Sample: Clean up history for a queue (early bound) | MicrosoftDocs"
-decription: "The sample code demonstrates how to clean up the history for the queue using RemoveFromQueueRequest with inactive items." ms.custom: "" ms.date: 07/24/2018 ms.reviewer: "" ms.service: "crm-online" ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "samples"
-applies_to:
-  - "Dynamics 365 (online)"
-helpviewer_keywords:
-  - "cleaning up history in queues (early bound), sample"
-  - "sample for deleting inactive items from queues (early bound)"
-  - "sample for cleaning up history in queues (early bound)"
-  - "deleting inactive items from queues (early bound), sample" ms.assetid: 369a2d36-9eb0-433c-81c1-14856b4d2e45
-author: "NavaKiran"
-ms.author: "nabuthuk"
----

 # Clean up history for a queue (early bound)

- This sample shows how to clean up the history for the queue by using <xref:Microsoft.Crm.Sdk.Messages.RemoveFromQueueRequest> with inactive items.
+ This sample shows how to clean up the history for the queue by using [RemoveFromQueueRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.crm.sdk.messages.removefromqueuerequest?view=dynamics-general-ce-9) with inactive items.
 It finds completed phone calls in the queue and removes the associated queue items.

 ## How to run this sample